maxild/FSharpApplicativePreview/README.md

 devenv.exe /rootsuffix RoslynDev
 ```

 This will start an experimental instance of Visual Studio outside a specific solution.
-The experimental instances are located at C:\Users\<username>\AppData\Local\Microsoft\VisualStudio.
+The experimental instances are located at `C:\Users\<username>\AppData\Local\Microsoft\VisualStudio`.